No More Dead Dogs (and More September Reads)

 Soon, the entire school gets involved in its care, even taking turns babysitting the fluffy little thing over long weekends.

-Then, when the chicken’s presence at a hockey game seems to reverse the team’s losing streak, it gets unofficially adopted as the team’s new mascot.
+Then, when the chicken’s presence at a hockey game reverses the team’s losing streak, it gets unofficially adopted as the team’s new mascot.

 Version 1.0.0